pasdesignal-zz/rPI_audio_board/README.md

 rPI_audio_board
 ===============

-a rPi daughter board for audio io and midi
+a rPi daughter board for audio i/o and midi

-I can change this at will ha ha ha ha
+These files are a work in progress.
+You are welcome to ask questions at noiseisgood.co.nz